-Provide a location for the installation of Microsoft Azure Backup server files and click Next.
+Provide a location for the installation of Microsoft Azure Backup server files and select Next.

 The scratch location is a requirement for back up to Azure.
 Ensure the scratch location is at least 5% of the data planned to be backed up to the cloud.
 For disk protection, separate disks need to be configured once the installation completes.
-For more information regarding storage pools, see Configure storage pools and disk storage.
+For more information about storage pools, see Prepare data storage.

-Provide a strong password for restricted local user accounts and click Next.
+Provide a strong password for restricted local user accounts and select Next.

-Select whether you want to use Microsoft Update to check for updates and click Next.
+Select whether you want to use Microsoft Update to check for updates and select Next.

 We recommend having Windows Update redirect to Microsoft Update, which offers security and important updates for Windows and other products like Microsoft Azure Backup Server.

-Review the Summary of Settings and click Install.
+Review the Summary of Settings and select Install.

 The installation happens in phases.
 In the first phase, the Microsoft Azure Recovery Services Agent is installed on the server.
 The wizard also checks for Internet connectivity.
-If Internet connectivity is available you can proceed with installation, if not, you need to provide proxy details to connect to the Internet.
+If Internet connectivity is available, you can continue with the installation.
+If not, you need to provide proxy details to connect to the Internet.

 The next step is to configure the Microsoft Azure Recovery Services Agent.
-As a part of the configuration, you will have to provide your vault credentials to register the machine to the recovery services vault.
-You will also provide a passphrase to encrypt/decrypt the data sent between Azure and your premises.
+As a part of the configuration, you'll have to provide your vault credentials to register the machine to the Recovery Services vault.
+You'll also provide a passphrase to encrypt/decrypt the data sent between Azure and your premises.
 You can automatically generate a passphrase or provide your own minimum 16-character passphrase.
 Continue with the wizard until the agent has been configured.

 Once registration of the Microsoft Azure Backup server successfully completes, the overall setup wizard proceeds to the installation and configuration of SQL Server and the Azure Backup Server components.
 Once the SQL Server component installation completes, the Azure Backup Server components are installed.

 When the installation step has completed, the product's desktop icons will have been created as well.
-Just double-click the icon to launch the product.
+Double-click the icon to launch the product.

 Add backup storage